djbambi/NC-Data-Engineering-Project-G1/README.md

 ## Credentials

-__ToteSys Databse__: The hostname, port, database name, username and password need to be included in the db_connection.py file for the ingestionlambda.
+__ToteSys Databse__: The hostname, database name, username and password are needed for the ingestionlambda, hostname and password are stored in the AWS Secrets Manager, they are retrieved, and a connection is returned from the db_connection.py file.
-__Warehouse Database__: The Warehouse credentials are stored in the AWS Secrets Manager
+__Warehouse Database__: The Warehouse credentials are stored in the AWS Secrets Manager.

 ## Makefile